 There are several steps to the process:

-- Determine how much you owe using crypto tax software or other methods.
+- Determine how much you owe using a bitcoin tax calculator or other methods.

 - Amend your previous tax returns using IRS Form 1040X.